rpbeukes/Moq.QuickMock/README.md

 ### Mock.Of<T> to new Mock<T> (Moq)

 Put the `cursor (caret)` on an argument where `Mock.Of<T>` is used.

-Make sure you put the `cursor` on the work `Mock` or just in front of it.
+Make sure you put the `cursor` on the word `Mock` or just in front of it.

 ![Mock of to new mock Demo](Doco/Assets/QuickMockCtor.gif)